cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/dns-policies/test-dns.md

 # Test DNS

-You can use the following procedures to validate your Gateway DNS configuration.
+This section covers how to validate your Gateway DNS configuration.

 ## Prerequisites